 Why is this important?

-Sexual harassment and bullying makes the lives of workers a misery.
-Staff have a right to dignity at work, and Parliament must send a clear signal that it will clean up its act.
+Harassment and bullying, including sexual harassment, makes the lives of workers a misery.
+Staff working for our legislators have a right to dignity at work too, and Parliament must send a clear signal that it will clean up its act.

 Unions help make workplaces safe and put power in the hands of staff.
-Recognising Unite in Parliament will give staff a powerful voice who will fight for them.
+Recognising Unite will give staff a powerful voice who will fight for them.

-This week in Parliament, the Prime Minister met with Unite’s parliamentary and constituency branch.
-Now she, and all party leaders must call on IPSA to recognise the union of hundreds of staff.
+Recently, the Prime Minister met with Unite’s parliamentary and constituency branch.
+Now she, and all party leaders must call on IPSA to recognise the union of hundreds of staff working for our MPs and Peers.

 Parliament cannot set itself apart from other workplaces.
 It must provide a safe working environment for employees.
 It’s time to recognise Unite.